Daemonite/material/docs/components/popovers.md

 ---
 layout: docs
 title: Popovers
-description: Documentation and examples for adding Bootstrap popovers to your site.
+description: Documentation and examples for adding Bootstrap popovers, like those found in iOS, to any element on your site.
 group: components
+toc: true
 ---

-Add small overlay content, like those found in iOS, to any element for housing secondary information.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Overview

 Things to know when using the popover plugin:

-- Popovers rely on the 3rd party library [Tether](http://tether.io/) for positioning.
-You must include [tether.min.js](https://github.com/HubSpot/tether/blob/master/dist/js/tether.min.js) before bootstrap.js in order for popovers to work!
+- Popovers rely on the 3rd party library [Popper.js](https://popper.js.org) for positioning.
+You must include [popper.min.js](https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.11.0/umd/popper.min.js) before bootstrap.js in order for popovers to work!
-- Popovers require the [tooltip plugin]({{ site.baseurl }}/components/tooltips/) as a dependency.
+- Popovers require the [tooltip plugin]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/tooltips/) as a dependency.
 - Popovers are opt-in for performance reasons, so **you must initialize them yourself**.
 - Zero-length `title` and `content` values will never show a popover.
 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).
 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
 - When triggered from hyperlinks that span multiple lines, popovers will be centered.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.
+- Popovers must be hidden before their corresponding elements have been removed from the DOM.

 Got all that?
 Great, let's see how they work with some examples.